TheSimPill/ViolationTool/notes/features.md

 ~Being able to click back into an option~
     ~Would reset whatever they chose before~

-Add ability to make more sheets
+~Add ability to make more sheets~
-    Have two buttons, one to go back to Options Page, One to Quit Program
+    ~Have two buttons, one to go back to Options Page, One to Quit Program~

 Scrape only new info:
     Check to see which organizations have new violations, or if any new organizations or states.
+    I'm thinking the best way to do this would be to wait until the site gets updated.
+This way I can see what changes and how to detect those changes to make the scraping more efficient

 Future to do:
     Put Program Pages each into their own file
     Clean up TerritoriesPage logic
+    Need to delete raw data after we get it